Acceptance Rate

 - Which colleges accept Dual Credit in New York?

-- How many colleges require Formal demonstration of competencies in New York?
+- How many colleges require the Test of English as a foreign language (TOEFL) in New York?